Phil Corley

-Phil Corley (born 17 April 1951) is a former British professional road racing cyclist.
+Phillip John Corley (born 17 April 1951) is a former British professional road racing cyclist.

 Cycling career

 Corley represented Great Britain at the UCI Road World Championships three times in 1975, 1976 and 1978.
 In 1977, he participated in the only monument of his career; Paris–Roubaix, finishing 43rd overall.
 In 1978, Corley won the British National Road Race Championships, this being the biggest win of his career.

-Post-cycling career
+Corley Cycles

 In 1979, Corley founded his bike shop business, Corley Cycles, in Great Linford, Milton Keynes.
 In 1981, the shop moved to a larger premises in Neath Hill.

-Finally in 1982, the shop relocated to the industrial area of Stacey Bushes where it has been ever since.
+Finally in 1982, the shop relocated to the industrial area of Stacey Bushes where it was until its closure in 2025.